awslabs/ssosync/README.md

   ssosync [flags]

 Flags:
   -t, --access-token string            AWS SSO SCIM API Access Token -d, --debug                          enable verbose / debug logging -e, --endpoint string                AWS SSO SCIM API Endpoint -u, --google-admin string            Google Workspace admin user email -c, --google-credentials string      path to Google Workspace credentials file (default "credentials.json") -g, --group-match string             Google Workspace Groups filter query parameter, a simple '*' denotes sync all groups (and any users that are members of those groups). example: 'name:Admin*,email:aws-*', 'name=Admins' or '*' see: https://developers.google.com/admin-sdk/directory/v1/guides/search-groups, if left empty no groups will be selected.
   -h, --help                           help for ssosync
       --ignore-groups strings          ignores these Google Workspace groups --ignore-users strings           ignores these Google Workspace users --include-groups strings         include only these Google Workspace groups, NOTE: only works when --sync-method 'users_groups'
       --log-format string              log format (default "text")
-      --log-level string            log level (default "info") -s, --sync-method string          Sync method to use (users_groups|groups) (default "groups") -m, --user-match string           Google Workspace Users filter query parameter, a simple '*' denotes sync all users in the directory. example: 'name:John*,email:admin*', '*' or name=John Doe,email:admin*' see: https://developers.google.com/admin-sdk/directory/v1/guides/search-users, if left empty no users will be selected but if a pattern has been set for GroupMatch users that are members of the groups it matches will still be selected
+      --log-level string               log level (default "info") -s, --sync-method string             Sync method to use (users_groups|groups) (default "groups") --user-mapping-template string   Template for mapping users from Google Workspace to AWS -m, --user-match string              Google Workspace Users filter query parameter, a simple '*' denotes sync all users in the directory. example: 'name:John*,email:admin*', '*' or name=John Doe,email:admin*' see: https://developers.google.com/admin-sdk/directory/v1/guides/search-users, if left empty no users will be selected but if a pattern has been set for GroupMatch users that are members of the groups it matches will still be selected
   -v, --version                        version for ssosync -r, --region                         AWS region where identity store exists -i, --identity-store-id              AWS Identity Store ID
 ```

 The function has `two behaviour` and these are controlled by the `--sync-method` flag, this behavior could be